AnalystEric/Business-Insight-360/README.md

 ### By clicking the icons on the left side, which can navigate to other pages.

-# Tech skills
-* Data Cleaning and ELT using Power Query Editor.
-* Data Modelling and creating the database schema.
-* Creating measures and calculated columns using DAX language.
-* Creating dynamic visuals and dynamic titles with different filters according to requirements.
-* Using Bookmarks to switch between different visuals.
-* Creating tooltips for visuals
-* Conditional Formatting.
-* Dax studio to analyze the performance of the dashboard.
-* Performance optimization techniques.
-* Deploying Reports to PowerBI service.

 # Business terms
 * Revenue